fatmage/FAT-8/README.md

 # FAT-8

-Simple CHIP-8 interpreter written in C using ncurses.
+Simple CHIP-8 interpreter written in C using ncurses for graphics and keyboard handling.

 ## Installation and running